-The speech-language pathologists in the Sheboygan Falls School District provide services for children at the elementary, middle, and high school, as well as St. Mary’s School.
+The speech-language pathologists in the Sheboygan Falls School District provide services for children at the elementary, middle, and high school.
 Intervention may include individual, small group, and/or consultative services.
 The staff works closely with the early childhood, cognitive disabilities, and learning disabilities staff as well as the Resource Language Arts Program.

 Early intervention for speech-language problems increases the chances for improvement and may prevent potential difficulties with behavior, reading, learning, and social interaction.